 The Certificate in Homeland Security provides both the theoretical context for homeland security and its institutional framework, including current laws and legislative history, organization, definitions, historical background, bureaucracy, role of private sector, and domestic intelligence.

 An introduction to Homeland Defense will be provided, along with an overview of specific threats, notably human trafficking, narcotics, gangs, and other illicit activities.

-This certificate requires five courses, for a total of 20 credits.
+This certificate requires a total of 20 credits.

 - IWP 669 Counterterrorism and the Democracies